vgeneva/EKG/README.md

 Lead V5 is part of the precordial (chest) leads and is placed on the left side of the chest.
 It provides a horizontal view of the heart, focusing on the lateral aspect of the left ventricle.

+# New notebook added:
+Image compression of Sharbat Gula from National Geographic.
+Using Fast Fourier Transform (FFT) on image allows us to threshold small Fourier coefficinets and we can recover the image using the FFT inverse.